Patterson, a Democrat, was the representative for California's 38th congressional district from 1975 to 1984.

-Each dot in the chart below was a member of the House of Representatives in 1984.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Patterson is shown as a purple triangle. (analysis methodology)
+Patterson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Patterson sponsored bills primarily in these issue areas:

 Private Legislation (30%) Finance and Financial Sector (20%) Immigration (14%) Taxation (11%) Economics and Public Finance (8%) International Affairs (7%) Government Operations and Politics (5%) Housing and Community Development (5%)

 Some of Patterson’s most recently sponsored bills include...

 - H.R.
 6270 (98th): A bill for the relief of Gladys Viviana Silberstein de Levi.

 - H.R.
 6185 (98th): A bill for the relief of Michael James Hastie.

 - H.R.
 6144 (98th): A bill for the relief of Virgilio Cabeza and Marissa Cabeza.

 - H.J.Res.
 570 (98th): A joint resolution designating the month of June 1984 as “Hire a ...